-You’ve more than likely heard that a safe weight loss pace is between 1-2 pounds/week.
-However, who in their right mind is going to choose 1 pound/week when 2 pounds/week is safe too?
+You’ve more than likely heard that you should try to lose between 1-2 pounds/week.
+However, who is going to choose 1 pound/week when 2 pounds/week is safe too?

 Is It Possible to Lose 2 lbs a Week?

 I get a lot of questions that go something like this:

 I have so and so event coming up xx days from now.
 I’d like to lose xx pounds.
 Is this going to be possible?